 Furthermore, REITs only use a limited amount of debt.
 As a result, the positive outcomes of a strong economy surpass the adverse impacts of higher interest rates.

 However, the decline in the REIT’s performance is brief and spread over a short period.
-Cohen&Steers observes that, over 20 years, in the three months after a hike in the Federal interest rates, the U.S REITs outplayed the stocks by a meager 1.5%.
+Cohen&Steers observe that over 20 years, in the three months after a hike in the Federal interest rates, the U.S. REITs outplayed the stocks by a meager 1.5%.
 Over the next 12 months, the REITs returned to 17.4% on average outperforming the stocks by 7.7%.